At a glance

 Choosing a veterinarian

-It is important to find a vet both you and your cat can trust.
+Find a veterinarian both you and your cat can trust, a fear-free or cat-friendly practice, both of which are techniques animal healthcare workers practice to make the veterinary visit as stress-free as possible.
 You will build a relationship with your vet that will last for up to 20 years.
 Ask friends and neighbours who they use.
 Your breeder may be able to recommend a vet in your area.

 What the breeder will supply